-Common clubs categorically allowed: (must be smooth faced)
+Common clubs categorically allowed:

+(must be smooth faced)

-- ◊ Tom Stewart irons with NO registration legend under the pipe mark
+- ♦ Tom Stewart irons with NO registration legend under the pipe mark

 - ♦ Stewart irons with serpent mark

 - ♦ All B.G.I. irons or semi-long head spliced woods

 - All Willie Park irons or semi-long head spliced woods (including Compressed Patent)

 - ♦ Spalding made irons-from these model series

 - SPALDING (name only in block letters)

 - "The Spalding"

 - Clan

 - SMCo.

-- "Spalding Special"
+- "Spalding Special" (script or block letters)

 - Vardon

 - Morristown (w/ no baseball mark)

-♦ Forgan with Prince of Wales plume mark
+- Forgan with Prince of Wales plume mark

+- ♦ Irons by Willie Wilson, Robert Wilson, Robert White, John Gray and F&A Carrick

-\\\No Non-wood shaft clubs allowed.
+- No Non-wood shaft clubs allowed.

-\\\No Otey Crisman putters allowed.
+- \overline{No} Otey Crisman putters allowed.

-- \\\ No Callaway Hickory Sticks allowed. - \\\ No Rubber slip-on grips.
+- No Callaway Hickory Sticks allowed.

+- No Rubber slip-on grips.
 Leather wrap only.

-Clubs made in the period 1900-1905 that have the characteristics of 19th century clubs may be able to obtain a special exemption and be approved for NHC play upon application to the Championship Director/ Equipment Committee.
-The application form and instructions are available from the Championship Office.
+Clubs made in the period 1900-1905 that have the characteristics of 19th century clubs may be eligible to obtain a special exemption and be approved for NHC play upon application to the Championship Director/ Equipment Committee.
 Photos required.